sami-almaradni/face-recognition-brain/README.md

 You will have to register or login and upload an JPG or PNG image with face on it, then it will recognize the face.

-NOTE: It dose not work at the moment, am looking for another plattform for deployment.
+NOTE: It does not work at the moment, I am looking for another platform for deployment.